• Contact Us

 How Should Freshmen and Sophomores in College Prepare for the LSAT?

 There's an adage, a truism in its self-evidence really, that it's never too early to start studying for the LSAT.
-So compelling and pervasive is this advice that high school seniors often ask how to start their law school journey.
-Most probably agree with me that it’s a bit premature to start seriously investing energy into hardcore LSAT prep.
-But, college freshman and sophomores are near enough to test day that it warrants some legitimate consideration.In light of this, here is a comprehensive set of recommendations for those in the early stages of their college careers.
-This should make … [Read more...]
+So compelling and pervasive is this advice that high school seniors often ask how to get a jump on their law school journey.
+Most probably agree with me that it’s a bit premature to begin seriously investing energy into hardcore LSAT prep as a high-schooler...but college freshmen and sophomores are near enough to test day that it … [Read more...]

 July 11, 2017